Therapeutic Provision at Merit

 A Therapeutic Curriculum

 Whilst we have an academic focus, our therapeutic curriculum includes creative subjects and outdoor learning.
 These are scientifically proven to improve overall wellbeing and mental health by bringing fun, relaxation and a distraction from the stresses endured by our young people in their daily lives.

-All students at Merit are free to access support from our fully qualified School Counsellor who is a vital part of the whole staff team.
+All students at Merit are free to access support from our NHS commissioned CBT Therapist who is a vital part of the whole staff team.
 Students are assessed on entry and are closely monitored throughout their stay.
 Packages of care include intensive counselling therapy, where a student may require trauma work for example, to regular check-ins.

 All staff have mental health training to enable them to understand and manage the complex needs of our students and to keep them safe.
-The School Counsellor works intensively with parents and other professionals as part of the service.
+The CBT Therapist works intensively with parents and other professionals as part of the service.

 In addition, many of our young people are known to, and are receiving treatment from, Community CAMHS.
 In such cases, we aim to work closely with key workers, psychologists and psychiatrists to ensure the best possible outcomes and a re-engagement learning in preparation for life after Merit.